Proximal Survival Analysis to Handle Dependent Right Censoring: Proximal Identification

-which states that $\overline Z(1)$ and $\overline W(1)$ must each have at least as many categories as $\overline U(1)$.
-Intuitively, condition \eqref{eq:completecategoricaltwo} states that proximal causal inference can potentially account for unmeasured confounding in the categorical case as long as the number of categories of $\overline U(1)$ is no larger than that of either proxies $\overline Z(1)$ and $\overline W(1)$ \citep{miao2018identifying, shi2020multiply, tchetgen2020introduction, cui2020semiparametric}.
+\end{assump} This condition is formally known as the completeness condition which can accommodate categorical, discrete, and continuous variables.
+Completeness is essential to ensure the identification of $\theta$.
+Here one may interpret the completeness condition \eqref{eq:eventcompleteuntest} as a requirement relating the range of $\overline U(t)$ to that of $\overline Z(t)$ which essentially states that the set of proxies must have sufficient variability relative to the variability of $\overline U(t)$ within the risk set.
 Completeness is a familiar technical condition central to the study of sufficiency in the foundational theory of statistical inference.
 Many commonly-used parametric and semiparametric models such as the semiparametric exponential family \citep{newey2003instrumental} and semiparametric location-scale family \citep{hu2018nonparametric} satisfy the completeness condition.
 For nonparametric regression models, results of \cite{d2011completeness} and \cite{darolles2011nonparametric} can be used to justify the completeness condition, although their primary focus is on a nonparametric instrumental variable model, where completeness plays a central role.
-In order to supplement the more succinct discussion given here, a more extensive discussion of the completeness condition is provided in the supplementary material for the interested reader.
-Also, see \cite{chen2014local}, \cite{andrews2017examples}, \citet{ying2021proximal}, and references therein for an excellent overview of the role of completeness in nonparametric causal inference.
+See \cite{chen2014local}, \cite{andrews2017examples}, \citet{ying2021proximal}, and references therein for an excellent overview of the role of completeness.
 With assumptions above prepared, we have: \begin{thm}[Proximal Event-inducing Identification] Under Assumptions \ref{assump:latentcar}, \ref{assump:proximalpos}, \ref{assump:eventbridge}, and \ref{assump:eventuntestcomplete}, for any event-inducing bridge process $H_0(t; D, \theta) = h_0\{t, \overline W(t), \overline X(t); D, \theta\}$ satisfying \eqref{eq:eventconfbridgeiden} and \eqref{eq:eventconfbridgeideninit}, it also satisfies

 with an initial condition